 Just like your home requires regular inspection to ensure that everything is in tip-top shape, your PC also requires maintenance.
-Here’s our list of how to spring clean your computer—from freeing up valuable memory to an actual physical wipe down—to prolong the life of your system.
+Here’s our list of how to clean your computer, from freeing up valuable memory to an actual physical wipe down, to prolong the life of your system.

-1. Sort Out Your Desktop & Delete Duplicates
+1. Sort Out Your Desktop and Delete Duplicates

 Consider your PC’s desktop much like your actual workspace.
 Sure, it’s convenient to keep regularly used documents within arm’s reach, but you wouldn’t just leave them spread across your desk’s actual surface.